 First Christian Church (Disciples of Christ) is part of a wider faith community known as the Christian Church (Disciples of Christ) in the United States and Canada.
 Founded as part of the wave of evangelism and social reform which swept North America in the early 19th century, Disciples continue to view these two aspects of the Christian life as two sides of the same coin.
 As Disciples:

-- We join in a symbolic meal of bread and grape juice each Sunday, and all are invited to this table.
+- We join in a symbolic meal (communion) each Sunday, and all are invited to this table.
 Thus we symbolize that God’s abundance of love, food, and hospitality are offered to the whole world, regardless of one’s faith tradition, economic condition, political philosophy, or sexual orientation.

 - We believe that all Christians are part of one body of Christ.
-The denominational and doctrinal differences which divide the Church are a scandal.
-One day all Christians will be reunited as one great fellowship of love and service.
 Jesus prayed that all of his followers might be one, “so that the world may believe” (John 17:21).
 Today we embody the unity that we seek by serving and worshiping together with Christians of various denominational and doctrinal backgrounds whenever possible.

 - We believe that faith is based on scripture, reason, and experience.
 The Bible tells stories of the mighty acts of God throughout history.
 We take these stories seriously, not necessarily literally.
 God gave us minds to interpret these stories in the light of both reason and human experience.
 The wisdom of the ages found in the Bible points beyond itself to Holy Mystery and provides guidance for practical, daily living.